pip-services/pip-services-docs/content/en/golang/recipes/memory_persistence/_index.md

 ### FileMemoryPersistence

-The memory persistence component actually has one more trick up its sleeve: it can easily be extended to create a FileMemoryPersistence.
-The only thing you’ll need to add is the assignment of a PersisterObject in the FileMemoryPersistence’s constructor.
+The memory persistence component actually has one more trick up its sleeve: it can easily be extended to create a **FileMemoryPersistence**.
+The only thing you’ll need to add is the assignment of a **PersisterObject** in the **FileMemoryPersistence**’s constructor.
 The File persistence can be used for certain system test scenarios.

 ```go